The Breed Standard

 Plumage: Semi-hard, of fine texture; profuse feathering to be deprecated.

-The Black Black, with beetle-green sheen in abundance.
+Male and female plummage: Black, with beetle-green sheen in abundance.

-Plumage of the Cock: Hackles rich gold.
+Male plumage: Hackles rich gold.
 Back and wing-bow deep gold.
 Tail (coverts and sickles) rich beetle-green black.
 Remainder golden brown, the colour of a fairly dark bay horse.
 Undercolour (seen when the feathers are raised) from smoke-white to a French or blue-grey, a little light buff fluff at the skin of the breast permissible.

-Plumage of the Hen: Hackle chestnut with black tips forming a fringe at the base of it.
+Female plumage: Hackle chestnut with black tips forming a fringe at the base of it.
 Shoulders and back (upper part) red wheat; lower part of back to root of tail lighter shade, due to the feathers having a white wheat edging and red wheat centre giving a dappling effect.
 Wing-bows red wheat, the flights presenting a triangular patch of light brown when closed.
 Breast white wheat.
 Tail dull black with red wheat edging.
 Undercolour of back, smoke-white to blue-grey; of breast, pure white.

 SCALE OF POINTS